Tyh2001/storybook/docs/article/article/article-16.md

     this.emit('load', evt) // 新增
   }
   onerror = (evt) => {
-    if (this.props.errSrc) {
+    if (this.props.errSrc && !this.loadErrSrc) {
       this.loadCreateImg(this.props.errSrc)
-      this.props.errSrc = '' // 清空 errSrc 避免重复调用死循环
+      this.loadErrSrc = true
       return
     }